 In 1991, the church purchased what had once been the USDA building at 305 - 4th St. S.W and held their first service there on April 21, 1991.
 The congregation completed the addition of a sanctuary to the building and held its first service in the new sanctuary on December 12, 2004.

-Full-time pastors through the years have been:
+Lead Pastors through the years have been:

 Bill (Sandy) Culbertson June 24, 1985 to August 18, 1991